INFORMATION 8-1: Decoder Wiring Colors

 SUGGESTION: Thermal Wire Stripper for Delicate Decoder Wires

 Decoder wires in particular can be delicate.
 So can wires in your locomotives.
 Sometimes your wires are very short.
 When stripping any wire you need to be able to hold onto the wire and pull on it rather forcefully.
 For delicate and short wires, you can't grip the wire and you might break off the wire.
 For these cases, you need a thermal wire stripper.
-You can get one for about $65 from HMC Electronics.

 INFORMATION 8-9: Where to Get Decoders Installed.